 Yale Yeandel, Las Vegas

-Yale works at Le Reve, where, since 2004, his scenic painting, set and prop work can be seen five nights a week.
+He worked at Le Reve from 2004 – 2020, where his scenic painting, set and prop work was seen five nights a week.
 His professional work includes innovative magic design with Penn & Teller, and back-stage work up and down the Strip for the Stratosphere, Cher and Debbie Reynolds.
 Creating the backdrop for great performances offers both artistic and professional opportunities, and Yale has been proud to volunteer at numerous Las Vegas high schools, training students on scenic design, painting, and construction.

 A Midwestern transplant, Yale found his way to Las Vegas from South Bend, Indiana after graduating with a B.A in Theater from Indiana University at South Bend.
 Yale and his wife Jennifer love to travel to see their beloved Chicago Cubs take the field at the Friendly Confines and across the country.